Honey Baked Ham

 We may earn a commission when you click on the affiliate links in this post.

-Craving that sweet, smoky Honey Baked Ham flavor without the sky-high price tag?
-This easy copycat Honey Baked Ham Recipe gives you the same irresistible caramelized crust and juicy tenderness, at a fraction of the cost.
+Craving that sweet, caramelized Honey Baked Ham flavor without the sky-high price tag?
+This easy copycat Honey Baked Ham Recipe gives you the same signature glaze and tender slices right at home, and for a fraction of the cost.
+It’s the perfect center piece for Easter, Christmas, or any special family dinner.

 Slice honey baked ham being lifted by a fork